 5. Drink plenty of water and herbal teas.

 6. Eat less meat, more green leafy vegetables (I am not saying you have to become vegetarian).

 7. Stay positive!
 Regardless if you believe it or not, your psychological condition has a lot to do with how you feel.
 It’s not a secret that people who feel depressed eat more.
 And people with autoimmune disorders like Graves’ disease or Hashimoto’s often feel that way because they often feel helpless.

 Do you have any experience about this problem?
 What makes you feel good and what makes you feel bad, or loose/gain weight?

-Or even better….This is the new, just updated version as of August, 2013 of my book “Ultimate Diet Secrets for Graves’ Disease and Hyperthyroidism”, with the newest information on the diet field, why gluten free diet, or carbohydrate diet, or probiotics are good for your health; new herbs that I discovered, found to be helpful for hyperthyroidism and some new ideas for dealing with this disease:
+Or even better….This is the updated version of my book “Ultimate Diet Secrets for Graves’ Disease and Hyperthyroidism”, with the newest information on the diet field, why gluten free diet, or carbohydrate diet, or probiotics are good for your health; new herbs that I discovered or found to be helpful for hyperthyroidism and some new ideas for dealing with this disease: